Mendespaz/fastq/README.md

 ```
 ## Step 2: Indexing the Reference Genome

-First, an index of the reference genome.
+Before alignment, the reference genome FASTA file must be indexed.

 ```bash
 bwa index /path/to/your/reference_genome.fna
 ```
 ## Step 3: Read Alignment
-This command aligns the paired-end reads to the indexed reference and pipes the output directly to samtools to generate a compressed BAM file.
+This command aligns the paired-end reads to the indexed reference and the output directly to samtools to generate a compressed BAM file.
 ```bash
 bwa mem -t 8 \
 -R '@RG\tID:sample_name\tSM:sample_name\tPL:ILLUMINA' \